djpotts21/Northumbrian-Beauty/README.md

 This app uses built in testing by Jest, to run the test deploy the site to server environment and run "npm test".

 ### Javascript External Testing
+The javascript was tested using the validator service at beautifytools.com [https://beautifytools.com/javascript-validator.php](https://beautifytools.com/javascript-validator.php), the results show the errors which are from the Google provided code and I suspect it is being caused due to the imported scripts not being loaded. > Added to known bugs.
+The results in screenshot format are located here

 ### HTML External Testing
 The html was tested using the validator service at w3.org [https://validator.w3.org/nu/#textarea](https://validator.w3.org/nu/#textarea) the results in screenshot format are located here > [/assets/images/test-results/htmlresults.png](/assets/images/test-results/htmlresults.png)